redis/redis-doc/commands/bgsave.md

 @return

-@simple-string-reply: `Background saving started` if `BGSAVE` started correctly.
+@simple-string-reply: `Background saving started` if `BGSAVE` started correctly or `Background saving scheduled` when used with the `SCHEDULE` subcommand.

-@simple-string-reply: `Background saving scheduled` if use `SCHEDULE` option thought an AOF rewrite is in progress.

-@error-reply: `Background save already in progress` if there is already a background save running whatever use `SCHEDULE` option or not.

 @history